ticdat/ticdat/README.md

 The `ticdat` library is distributed under the BSD2 open source license.

-To explore more, we recommend examining a few example notebooks.
+To learn more, we recommend examining a few example notebooks.
 We show how `ticdat` can be used to [explore](https://github.com/opalytics/opalytics-ticdat/blob/master/examples/notebooks/diet.ipynb) a data set that has minor integrity problems.
 We also use `ticdat` to facilitate the diagnosis of [infeasible](https://github.com/opalytics/opalytics-ticdat/blob/master/examples/notebooks/netflow.ipynb) models.

 It should be noted that `ticdat` is in no way meant to be a replacement to [pandas](https://github.com/pydata/pandas).
 In fact, it is very easy to create DataFrames for each of the tables in a `TicDat` object.
-One of the goals of `ticdat` is to appeal to developers who want the data wrangling power of Python without the overhead of learning pandas.
-For this reason, `ticdat` strives to hews closely to the behavior of standard Python `dict`s.
+One of the goals of `ticdat` is to appeal to developers who want the data wrangling power of Python without the additional training requirement of learning pandas.
+For this reason, `ticdat` strives to hew closely to the behavior of standard Python `dict`s.